2020 marks the beginnings of our Centenary Celebrations

 As colleagues and friends fell around him in the trenches of the first world war, Mr J. S. Rideout made a vow that if God were to spare his life, he would found a Baptist Church somewhere in Bedfordshire.
 His life was spared and the Rideout family eventually moved to Bromham and the promise was honoured.

-Initially, a small group of free church worshippers held their Sunday meetings in a room at the Bakehouse on the village green.
+Initially, from 1920, a small group of free church worshippers held their Sunday meetings in a room at the Bakehouse on the village green.
 Later, a large plot of land was purchased in the centre of the village and the first Church was built.
 It was a wooden building and at the side was a grass area and a cycle shed; the rest of the land was used as allotments by Church members.
 The land had been purchased on 24th September 1924.

 At the time, Bromham did not have electricity, so six large oil lamps were bought for the Church, as well as a hundred wooden chairs.
 For heating, there was a large cast-iron coke stove.
 Apparently it was often cold on a Sunday morning, but too hot by Sunday night!